-Since late 2019, some leaseholders have had difficulties in obtaining mortgages due to lenders and valuers requiring independent certification that buildings in which properties they are trying to buy, sell, staircase or remortgage meets the requirements of the government’s building safety guidance with respect to the building’s external wall system.
+Since late 2019, some leaseholders have had difficulties in obtaining mortgages due to lenders and valuers requiring independent certification that buildings in which properties they are trying to buy, sell, staircase or remortgage meet the requirements of the government’s building safety guidance with respect to the building’s external wall system.

 This page provides more information about Metropolitan Thames Valley’s (MTVH) approach to this issue and our efforts to secure EWS1 forms for affected buildings.
 The page also provides information about who you can contact at MTVH for more support.

 This short video guide provides an overview of the issue and MTVH’s approach.

 If you have questions about your building, please contact the Safer Buildings Department by emailing firstname.lastname@example.org.

 Lenders and valuers may have requested that you provide an External Wall System form (EWS1) as part of your transaction.
 The EWS1 form, which has been created by the Royal Institute of Chartered Surveyors (RICS), is intended to provide assurance to mortgage lenders and valuers that a building’s external wall system meets relevant building regulations and advice notices.
 This informs their decision on whether to value or lend against a property.